ChillAceWill/capstone-project1/README.md

 - Here you see a table with a header, text as well as a picture.
 - The pictures were placed in a flexbox, which then allowed me to place them in columns.
 - This page also features a shipping form with required validations.
+  Featured HTML/CSS from this project
+- Top Navigation with Login, Registration accessible via a login button right aligned on the top nav
+- highights to form inputs
+- navigation will always show the active page in the nav bar